[Exclusive] New EU sanctions to hit Belarusian oligarchs

 "Mr Peftiev has not visited Belarus for many years, does not manage any business ... and, according to [our] information, he is, at the moment, writing books," his Belarus-based law firm, Revera, told this website in October, even though Peftiev was photographed at Lukashenko's inauguration ceremony in Minsk a few days later.

-Dana Holdings, a Serbian-owned but Minsk-based real estate firm, with a subsidiary in EU member state Cyprus, also tried to distance itself.
+Dana Holdings, a Serbian-owned but Minsk-based real estate firm, with a subsidiary in EU member state Cyprus, also tried to distance itself from regime links in the current climate.

-Its London and Moscow-based PR firm, EM, confirmed that it employed Lukashenko's daughter-in-law, Lilya Lukashenko.
+Its London and Moscow-based PR firm, EM, previously confirmed that Dana Holdings employed Lukashenko's daughter-in-law, Lilya Lukashenko.

-She was listed as a "senior official" in Dana Holdings documents, but EM claimed she had been a mere "designer", who now rents one of Dana Holdings art galleries, and who left on maternity leave three years ago.
+She was listed as a "senior official" in Dana Holdings documents, but EM claimed she had been a mere "designer", who now rents one of Dana Holdings' art galleries, and who left on maternity leave three years ago.